firasesbai/firasesbai.github.io/_posts/articles/2021-01-01-kafka-monitoring.markdown

 date:   2021-01-01
 issue_id: 1
 category: articles
+description: "Detailed explanation with code examples for Apache Kafka cluser monitoring using Prometheus and Grafana dashboards"
 ---
 In this article we will discuss monitoring Apache Kafka in a production environment.